valory-xyz/open-autonomy/docs/abci-implementation.md

 Some requests like `Info` and `InitChain` are proactively made by the consensus node upon genesis; most of the requests instead depend on the transactions stored in the mempool.
-The transaction are submitted by a third entity, the _User_, that uses the ABCI app by interacting with a Tendermint node through the [Tendermint RPC protocol](https://docs.tendermint.com/master/rpc/).
+The transaction are submitted by the Abci app's behaviours which interact with a Tendermint node through the [Tendermint RPC protocol](https://docs.tendermint.com/master/rpc/).
 At [this link](https://github.com/tendermint/abci/blob/master/types/types.proto),
 you can see the Protobuf definitions of those messages.

-In the following, we will review the most important interactions between a simple user, a Tendermint node, and an ABCI-application instance, with a focus on how the ABCI protocol comes into play.
+In the following, we will review the most important interactions between a simple behaviour, a Tendermint node, and an ABCI-application instance, with a focus on how the ABCI protocol comes into play.

 A quick overview of the ABCI protocol is depicted in this diagram: